jaco4873/cds-visual-analytics-2025/src/assignment_1/README.md

 Manual inspection of these results showed that the histogram approach successfully identified visually similar photos in terms of color composition - most featured yellow flowers in the center with some green in the background, matching the color pattern of the target image.

 ### Embedding-based Search
-Using VGG16 embeddings and cosine similarity (higher values indicate more similarity), our embedding-based search found the following most similar images:
+Using VGG16 embeddings and cosine similarity (higher values indicate more similarity), our embedding-based search found the following most similar images to the target image (image_0001.jpg), listed first:

 | Rank | Filename       | Similarity   |
 |------|---------------|--------------|